happy-birthday-wifey/index.html./README.md

         <div id="love-letter" class="hidden-letter">
             <p><strong>My dear wifey,</strong></p>
             <br>
             <p>I wanted to make something unique to express how much I love you.
-It took a lott of time but it's definitely worth it if you are happy 👉👈 continuum</p>
-            <p>Words truly fail to describe how much I love you so I built this little corner of the internet just for us..</p>
+It took a lott of time but it's definitely worth it if you are happy 👉👈 continuum Words truly fail to describe how much I love you so I built this little corner of the internet just for us..</p>
             <p>Thank you for being mine, supporting me, loving me.
 You are my best friend, my wifeyy, my soulmate, my everything..</p>
             <p>You are the most precious thing of my life..</p>
             <br>